 These also freeze really well so you can make a big batch and freeze the extras.
 Here is another great Gluten Free Egg Muffins recipe and worth trying!
 They bake in a muffin tin just like you do in this recipe.

-You can easily freeze these egg muffins in a freezer-safe Ziplock bag, but please note that the crispy squash basket will get a lot softer when you reheat it in the microwave oven.
+Note that the crispy squash basket will get a lot softer when you reheat it in the microwave oven.

 Reheat on a microwave-safe plate for 1 minute.
 These muffins make a great healthy breakfast.